Thikse Monastery: Lamokhang temple and quarters

-Nunnery
+Nyerma Nunnery

 The nunnery or the school for the community of nuns is located within the precincts of the monastery and is managed by the monastery administration.
 In Ladakh, nunneries were held in a grossly inferior status and Buddhist nuns in particular lived in appalling conditions.
 In the 1990s, awareness was raised on the status of the nuns in Ladakh, and Thiksey received a degree of international attention and support.
 In 1995, the Sakyadhita Conference of Buddhist Women was held in Leh, leading to the establishment of the Ladakh Nuns Association in 1996.
 This was important in raising the status of the nuns in Ladakh, to ensure a shift in their functional role of "servitude and to one of true spiritual practice".
 The Chief Lama, Thiksey Rinpoche of Thiksey Monastery was also important in these positive developments in the betterment of nuns.
 The monastery donated the land for a new nunnery at Nyerma, near Thiksey, at the same place where the very first monastic seat was established by Rinchen Zangpo, the Tibetan translator, in the tenth century.
 The nunnery is now under the patronage of Thiksey Monastery.

 Today the nunnery houses 26 nuns, ranging from the ages of 43 to 87.
-The nuns themselves had taken steps to assert their position in the society by changing their traditional name of ‘ani’ (literal meaning "aunt" - a derogatory connotation of a servant) to "cho-mos", the "female religious practitioners".
+The nuns themselves had taken steps to assert their position in the society by changing their traditional name of ‘ani’ (literal meaning "aunt" – a derogatory connotation of a servant) to "cho-mos", the "female religious practitioners".
 They even adopted the testament of Mahaprajapati on this issue, expressed by Buddha's aunt and nun as their anthem.
 Under the influence of the 14th Dalai Lama's words, Thiksey Rinpoche Nawang Jamyang Chamba Stanzin and Tsultrim Tharchin, a geshe became nuns’ activists at Thiksey.
 The Dutch Foundation for Ladakhi Nuns (DFLN), a charitable organisation also operates in Nyerma, providing monetary and individual services to support the Buddhist nuns of Ladakh.

+As of 2020, the abbess of Nyerma Nunnery was Padma Dechen.